Have you ever used companion planting in your garden?

 When you plant crops that don’t compete for nutrients you can place them closer together without overworking the soil.

 This also works with similar crops, like peppers and tomatoes, which have the same sun, soil nutrient, and care requirements.
 Planting them together will allow you to prepare the beds and care for them efficiently.

 For example you can plant lettuce and spinach under and around pepper plants.
 Their roots won’t compete, peppers will offer the greens shade on warm days which will extend the season, and greens will provide mulch and humidity that peppers love.

 So now that you know how companion planting works and why you it’s beneficial, how do you know what plants combinations work and which ones don’t?

 For a general list of companions, download a copy of my companion planting chart.
-Enter your email in the form below and I’ll send it right over:
+Click on the image below to fill out the form and I’ll send it right over:

 For more in depth information on companion planting with many common garden crops, check out the companion planting guides below:

 companion planting guide and binder to help you plan out each of your garden beds!Remember that companion planting takes some time to plan out, so pick up a copy of my

 Have you used companion planting in your vegetable garden?
 Share your experience in the comments below!